p0358/black_market_edition/README.md

 * allow to go on DLC playlists despite not having DLCs (by adding Ignore button to the playlist dialog)
 	* this allows you to play the game (more-less) even if you couldn't obtain Deluxe Edition or Season Pass keys
 	* as soon as a DLC map comes up in the rotation, you will be kicked out of the lobby upon its launch: still, that's better than not getting to play on the playlist at all
+* make the game follow the default sound output device automatically (such as when connecting a Bluetooth headset; might not always work due to some engine bug though and then you still gotta restart the game)

 ### Known bugs